zlab-princeton/SoFlow/readme.md

-# SoFlow: Solution Flow Models for One-Step Generative Modeling
+# [ICLR 2026] SoFlow: Solution Flow Models for One-Step Generative Modeling

 This is the official PyTorch implementation for **SoFlow**.